-ART 281 Digital Photography II
+Digital Photography II

 Students will develop new skills and further explore the creative and expressive side of digital photography through a variety of demonstrations, assignments, critiques, and lab work.
-Students will work independently and with direct supervision to review the features and functions of the digital camera and the digital lab and then to move ahead to develop a personal and professional style while mastering a wide range of practical photographic techniques. all of which will be evidenced by both digital and hard-copy portfolios.
-Students must own their own digital single lens reflex or "Prosumer" digital camera, must have their own storage media, purchase their own paper and other devices and accessories as they are needed.
+Students will work independently and with direct supervision to they are needed.

 Prerequisite: ART 141, Photography I, and DGA 111, Introduction to Computer Graphics or permission of instructor or program coordinator.

+The purpose of this course is to prepare a

-ART 289 Portfolio Preparation
+Portfolio Preparation

-The purpose of this course is to prepare a portfolio of the student's artwork which will stress the individual's career and/or education goals.
+portfolio of the student's artwork which will stress the individual's career and/or education goals.
+Students will develop a professional portfolio directed at transfer.

+education goals.
 Students will develop a professional portfolio directed at transfer, professional placement on a career track or gaining gallery representation.
 Students will also prepare a resume and develop the skills needed when one is being interviewed.